Deanb100/tictactoe/README.md

    - After each turn the program redraws the board and checks for an outcome - winner, tie or continue with next move
    - This involves the win cases (array) being compared to the board (array) for possible matches / outcomes
    - If there has been no win and all 9 cells have been selected by a user then the outcome is a Tie.
+   - Styling class changes are used to celebrate a win
-   - A button is provided to start a new game (refresh the browser page)
+   - A button is provided to start a new game (without refreshing browser)
+   - Scoreboard is provided to keep score